 Disclosures: These are a series of documents provided during escrow that outline any and all information known by the Seller, Listing Agent and Selling Agent to the buyer so that they know as much as possible about the home they are purchasing.

-Duel Agency: In the case of a Duel Agency a single agent is representing both the buyer and the seller as both the listing agent and the selling agent.
+Dual Agency: In the case of a Dual Agency a single agent is representing both the buyer and the seller as both the listing agent and the selling agent.

 Equity: The equity of a property refers to the difference between the current market value of a property and the total amount borrowed on that property.